 In addition, the town of Yuma’s airport has unparalleled military ties with the country’s most prestigious defense aviation parks, the 120-acre Defense Contractor Complex.
 The DCC is located near the airport and Yuma Proving Grounds and supports defense contractors such as Boeing and other firms by providing a secure space to complete technical testing.

 Arizona is home to 150 FAA-certified operations that are the foundation for the soaring economy, including Ascent Aviation Services near Tucson.
-Ascent is one of the largest MRO facilities in the world; the 1,200--acre complex can accommodate up to 400 aircraft.
+Ascent is one of the largest MRO facilities in the world; the 1,200-acre complex can accommodate up to 400 aircrafts.
 Arizona has the 2nd highest MRO economic impact in the nation of $4.61 billion.
-The state also has the 6th highest aviation maintenance employment with more than 16,400 workers.
+The state also has the 6th largest aviation MRO employment with more than 17,400 workers.

 Arizona is a hub for innovations in Unmanned Aircraft Systems (UAS) technology.
 Four of the state’s prominent universities are engaged in UAS-related research projects and two offer degrees in UAS.
 Top entrepreneurs and experienced defense agencies come from around the world to test and evaluate their unmanned aircraft systems at Fort Huachuca -- home to the largest UAS training facility in the world.
 The 25,000-square-foot facility holds 10 simulators and manages 964 square miles of restricted air space.

-The AZSkyTech program was established in 2018 by the Arizona Commerce Authority under Governor Ducey’s direction to position the state as the premier place in the world to responsibly test, deploy and advance Unmanned Aircraft Systems (UAS) technology and policy.
+The AZSkyTech program was established in 2018 to position the state as the premier place in the world to responsibly test, deploy and advance Unmanned Aircraft Systems (UAS) technology and policy.

-Phoenix Sky Harbor, Arizona’s largest airport, is ranked among the busiest 10 commercial airports in the United States.
-The hub offers nonstop service to more than 120-plus destinations with more than 1,200 flights serving more than 120,000 passengers and moving 800 tons of air cargo every day.
-Tucson International Airport offers 19 nonstop destinations and serves an average of 3.6 million passengers annually.
+Phoenix Sky Harbor International Airport, Arizona’s largest airport, is ranked among the busiest 10 commercial airports in the United States.
+The hub offers nonstop service to more than 120-plus destinations with more than 1,200 flights serving more than 125,000 passengers and moving 1,000 tons of air cargo daily.
+Tucson International Airport offers 23 nonstop destinations and serves an average of 3.6 million passengers annually.
 In all, there are 83 airports in Arizona.

 Many of the top cybersecurity companies in the world have operations in Arizona.
 The state’s cluster of cybersecurity companies, university programs and government initiatives are securing the nation’s systems.
 Arizona’s cybersecurity leaders are exposing potential risks before a real cyberattack, securing integrated mobile enterprise solutions and protecting employee identities.